Rchou97/rchou97.github.io/_pages/cv.md

 * Volt Europe: Data Analyst (August 2021 - April 2023)
   * Support the data analytics team with dashboarding for different parties within Volt.
   * Operate as facilitator as a Data Analytics facilitator within Volt Europe.
-  * Used technologies: Python, PostgreSQL, and Looker Studio
+  * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio

 * KLM/Run in the Sun Foundation: Volunteer Staff (November 2017)
   * Worked for one month as a volunteer for the KLM Curaçao Marathon, which was organised by the Run in the Sun Foundation.

 Education
 ------

 * Open University student in Computer Science and Data Science, University of Helsinki, 2023-2024
-  * Taken courses: *Operating Systems*
+  * Taken courses: *Operating Systems* and *Devops with Docker: Part 1*

 * MSc. in Information Studies: Data Science, University of Amsterdam, 2021-2022
   * Taken courses: *Fundamentals of Data Science*, *Statistics, Simulation and Optimisation*, *Applied Machine Learning*, *Data Systems Project*, *Causal Data Science*, *Big Data* and *Master Thesis*